 What started as casual drinking has slowly grown into a real problem.
 If you feel like drinking is taking over your life, Waterside Recovery Center can help.
 It begins with a single call.

-Alcohol Use Disorder (AUD) is a medical condition characterized by an inability to control or stop drinking despite negative consequences.
-It exists on a spectrum and can range from mild to severe depending on the number and intensity of symptoms.
+Alcohol Use Disorder, often called AUD, is a medical condition characterized by difficulty controlling or stopping alcohol use despite negative consequences.
+AUD exists on a spectrum and can range from mild to severe depending on symptoms, drinking patterns, and the impact alcohol has on daily life.

 Severity levels may include: